divyankachaudhari/divyankachaudhari.github.io/about.md

 I am interested in computer science and software engineering.
 I'm trying to build up this website by adding my side-projects to it.
 My wide array of personal projects keep me busy.
-The field of programming languages is currently intriguing to me, and I'm trying to learn more about it and its research area.
 Thanks to my friend/s who keep throwing resources and information at my face (in a good way).
 On the side, I want to learn contributing to open source.

 I want to work towards creating accessible and high quality educational resources in some way.
 I've lived and learned over the internet, and want to give back.
 Last (to last?) summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends on the onset of pandemic.

-Talking beyond academics, I play sports and am trying to get into music -- learning to play the violin.
-I've skated at national level before and have participated in the inter-IIT at college level.
-I like reading a lot, especially non-fiction now-a-days.
-I always keep buying new books to read them off to buy new ones!
-Now that I own a Kindle, it's even easier.
-I have been trying to improve my writing skills by critically reading everything I write.
+Beyond academics, I play sports, am learning the violin, and enjoy reading, especially non-fiction.
+I’ve competed in skating at the national level and represented my college in inter-IIT competitions.

 My [LinkedIn](https://www.linkedin.com/in/divyanka-chaudhari/) may help with my work experience, also this is my [GitHub](https://github.com/divyankachaudhari)/[Gitlab](https://gitlab.com/divyanka.chaudhari25).